Strategic Bidding in Electricity Markets with Convexified AC Market-Clearing Process

 \subsection{Overview}

-To facilitate the formation of the closed-form representation for the MCP given in (\ref{opfLL})-(\ref{opflimsend}), first, a convex relaxation scheme is presented in this section.
-The MCP is reformulated using the SOCP relaxation technique.
-Then, the dual problem associated with the SOCP problem is introduced in (\ref{dual_opf}).
-The duality gap for the SOCP problem is zero if the conic constraints are strictly feasible \cite{lobo1998applications}.
-Next, the primal-dual pair constraints are employed to procure the closed-form of the lower-level problem as presented in (\ref{closed}).
-The procured closed-form enables the reformulation of the original bidding strategy problem in (\ref{opf}) into a single-level problem.
-However, several non-linear terms will remain in the single-level problem.
-The final step is to present a set of valid constraints to reformulate the nonlinear terms into equivalent linear terms.
+A convex relaxation scheme is first presented in this section to facilitate the formation of the closed-form representation for the MCP given in \eqref{opfLL}-\eqref{opflimsend}.
+The MCP is reformulated using the SOCP relaxation method.
+Then, the dual problem associated with the SOCP problem is introduced in \eqref{dual_opf}.
+The duality gap for the SOCP problem is zero if the conic constraints are strictly feasible \citep{lobo1998applications}.
+Next, the primal-dual pair constraints are employed to procure the closed-form of the MCP, as presented in \eqref{closed}.
+The procured closed-form enables the reformulation of the original strategic bidding problem in \eqref{opf} into a single-level problem.
+However, several nonlinear terms will remain in the single-level optimization problem.
+The final step is to present valid constraints to reformulate the nonlinear terms into equivalent linear terms.